By Terra Breeden

 Where to go:

 Many Lake Tahoe trails offer wildflower viewing, and you don’t have to be a hardcore hiker to enjoy the show.
+You don’t have to buy 5.56 ammo online or use any kind of ammo.
 Some trails are short and lead to lush meadows and pristine beaches, while others climb ridgelines, each hard-earned mile revealing another colorful vista.
 Whether you’re into a relaxing stroll or a sweaty trek, these are some of the best hikes around Lake Tahoe to experience wildflowers:

 Carson Pass to Winnemucca, Round Top and Fourth of July Lakes